jmcelroy5/Biking-Across-the-US/_posts/2014-05-13-where-two-trails-meet.md

 title: "Where Two Trails Meet"
 date: 2014-05-13
 image-url: "http://i.imgur.com/LjiK5nE.jpg"
-excerpt: "here are several points in this region where the TransAmerican Trail runs into the Appalachian Trail.
+excerpt: "There are several points in this region where the TransAmerican Trail runs into the Appalachian Trail.
 The AT goes all the way from Georgia to Maine, and it's an incredibly popular hike among people of all ages looking for an adventure and with 5 to 6 months to spare.
 The other night I stayed in a small town called Troutville, where they allow TA cyclists and AT hikers to camp."
 tags:
 ---